andya17/andya17.github.io/_pages/about.md

 permalink: /
 ---

 I am a graduate student in the final semester of the Geographic Information Science and Technology (GIST) master's program at the University of Massachusetts Amherst.
-My courses will be completed by May 16, 2025, at which point I am available for full-time employment.
+My courses will be completed by May 16, 2025, at which time I am available for full-time employment.
 At UMass Amherst, I am studying topics such as:
 * desktop- and web-based GIS
 * GIS programming
 * spatial analysis with vector and raster data